Clarke Peters: Early life

-Peters was born Peter Clarke, the second of four sons, in New York City, and grew up in Englewood, New Jersey.
+Peters was born Peter Clarke, the second of four sons of Martin, a commercial artist, and Loretta, a homemaker and clerical worker, in New York City, and grew up in Englewood, New Jersey.
+Loretta had wanted to work as a professional dancer at the Cotton Club but her mother had forbidden her from doing so.
 At the age of 12, he had his first theater experience, in a school production of My Fair Lady.
 He began to have serious ambitions to work in the theater at the age of 14.
 He graduated from Dwight Morrow High School in 1970.

 Career

 In 1971, Peters' older brother enabled him to work as a costume designer for a production in Paris, France, of the musical Hair, in which Peters later starred.
-In 1973, Peters moved to London and changed his name to Clarke Peters, because Equity already had a few namesake members.
+In 1973, Peters moved to London and changed his name to Clarke Peters, because Equity already had a namesake member.
 While in London, he formed a soul band, The Majestics, and worked as a backup singer on such hits as "Love and Affection" by Joan Armatrading, "Boogie Nights" by Heatwave, and some David Essex songs.
 However, music was not Peters' main ambition, and he preferred to work in the theater.

 His first West End theatre musical roles, which he received with assistance from his friend Ned Sherrin, were I Gotta Shoe (1976) and Bubbling Brown Sugar (1977).
 Other West End credits include Blues in the Night, Porgy and Bess, The Witches of Eastwick, Guys and Dolls, Chicago, and Chess.
 Peters starred in the Sean Connery space Western Outland (1981) as the treacherous Sgt.
 Ballard, and he played an almost wordless role as Anderson, a vicious pimp in Neil Jordan's Mona Lisa (1986).

 After writing several revues with Sherrin, in 1990 Peters wrote the revue Five Guys Named Moe, which received a Tony Award nomination for Best Book of a Musical.
 He followed this up with Unforgettable, a musical about Nat King Cole, which received scathing reviews.
 He also starred in the 2010 British production of Five Guys Named Moe.

 As a stage actor, Peters has appeared on Broadway, where his performance in The Iceman Cometh (1999) won him the Theatre World Award, and he portrayed the shady lawyer Billy Flynn in the revival of Chicago in 2000 and 2003.
 In regional theatre he has appeared in Driving Miss Daisy, The Wiz, Bubbling Brown Sugar, Ma Rainey's Black Bottom, Carmen Jones, and The Amen Corner.
 In September 2011, Peters appeared on stage in a Sheffield Crucible Theatre production of Shakespeare's Othello, playing the title role opposite his Wire co-star Dominic West, who played Iago.
 In the 2014 New York Shakespeare in the Park festival, Peters played Gloucester in King Lear.